rmNULL/logic/README.md

 ### Description:
 	A not-so tiny library that simulates logic gates. and helps you simulate the working of circuit.
-This library does not simulate the logic gates itself but gives you the power to create different logic IC's and opearate on them.
+This library does not simulate the operation of the logic gates itself but gives you the power to create different gates and opearate on them.

 ### DISCLAIMER:
 	This library is at an alpha stage with no proper docs.